TVB Finance, Sports & Information Channel: Background

 The channel first launched on 31 December 2007 as TVB HD Jade, a high-definition spin-off of TVB Jade.

 On 22 February 2016, with TVB Jade converting to HD full-time, HD Jade relaunched as TVB J5; the new channel was positioned as focusing on "wealth and knowledge", featuring entertainment and documentary programmes, and finance-related programming.
-TVB Pearl's Mandarin-language TVB News bulletin relocated to J5 on launch; the newscast also began to use Simplified Chinese for on-air graphics and subtitles after the move—a decision which generated criticism from viewers who believed that the change was reflective of a pro-China at the broadcaster (as Traditional Chinese is typically used in Hong Kong).
+TVB Pearl's Mandarin-language TVB News bulletin relocated to J5 on launch; the newscast also began to use Simplified Chinese for on-air graphics and subtitles after the move (rather than Traditional Chinese, which is typically used in Hong Kong).
+The decision generated criticism from viewers who believed that the change was reflective of a pro-Beijing bias at the broadcaster.

 On 15 August 2017, TVB J5 was rebranded as TVB Finance Channel.
 On January 20, 2018, the channel was rebranded once again to TVB Finance & Information Channel.

 On 13 April 2020, the Mandarin news moved back to TVB Pearl.
 On September 5, 2022, the channel was officially renamed TVB Finance, Sports & Information Channel, after having become the broadcaster of the Hong Kong Jockey Club and Mark Six drawings (replacing sister channel TVB J2).

 In November 2023, it was announced that the channel would be shut down as part of cuts, with much of its programming merged into TVB J2 under the new branding TVB Plus, and financial programming dispersed across TVB's channels; the new channel launched 22 April 2024.
 In turn, the channel 85 allocation was leased to Phoenix Television, and began broadcasting Phoenix Hong Kong Channel.
 TVB stated that discontinuing and merging the channel was expected to result in HK$100 million in cost savings.